EL-MASTOR/deep/README.md

-`deep` creates a local version of a website by deeply diving into webpages to download the website's entire (not really) file tree, so you can interact with the website offline, written in Rust.

 I personally use it to download documentations for offline access, but it can be used with most websites out there.

 # Installation